jotruebl/Pyce_Tools/README.md

 ## Usage

+In your Jupyter Notebook (or equivalent workspace), alter your system path to include pyce_tools root folder:
+'''
+import sys
+sys.path.append('PATH\\TO\\PYCE_TOOLS')
+'''

+ Then, import Pyce Tools by typing the following:
+'''import pyce_tools.pyce_tools as pt'''

 ## TO DO

 * Load LINDA experiment report files into a single time series dataset for exploratory analysis.